aswiniab/blog/_posts/2021-03-26-credit-risk-assessment.markdown

 **Observations**

 * A glance of the distribution of the continues variables shows that there is a wide gap in the range of variables.
 The credit amount variable might have to be transformed to bring all variables to similar range.
-* The histogram suggests that the credit amount is approximatly normally distributed.
+* The histogram suggests that the credit amount is approximately normally distributed.
 However, age and duration have a skewed distribution.
 * The box plots show that most of the credits amounts are between 1000 to 4500 dollars.
 The credit amount is positively skewed.
 Most of the loan duration is from 15 to 30 months.
 Majority of the loan applicants have age between 28 - 43.